 First Aid is however an essential skill for many people and the HSE recognise that is important that there is workforce with trained first aiders.
 Therefore the HSE are not directing training organisations to stop delivering first aid training which is an approach we support.
 Therefore as soon as we feel we are able to run courses safely we will do to ensure that our clients can continue to work.

 When will I be able to do a first aid course?

 Unfortunately it is impossible to say.
-We are trying to be as realistic as possible, and hope that by June, or possibly late May, courses may be able to run again using the precautions that we’ve had in place for the last fortnight.
+We are trying to be as realistic as possible, and hope that by July, courses may be able to run again using the precautions that we’ve had in place for the last fortnight.
+For some organisations this will be sooner than others.
 However, the first rule of first aid is to look after yourself, and we will always prioritise the safety of our trainers and students.
 We will not run courses until we feel that it is OK to do so.

-Once courses are able to run again, there is likely to be a big surge in demand as people who’ve had their bookings moved are combined with a usual busy period.
+Once courses are able to run again, there is likely to be a big surge in demand as people who’ve had their bookings moved are trying to catch up.
+For many of our clients, a first aid course is essential to their ability to work.
 We will look to increase our capacity as much as possible to enable clients to get caught up and return to work etc.

 If you would like to book your organisation’s private first aid course for a future date, we are always happy to arrange these.
 Please contact the office as usual.
 Alternatively, please complete this private course enquiry form with your requirements and we’ll contact you directly as soon as we are able to run your course.

 We are in the process of developing a suite of Blended Learning style courses that combine online self paced modules, live online sessions with our trainers, and a practical assessment day.
 We hope that these will enable people to take their course sooner and in a more flexible way than a pure face to face course – never more important than in the near future while restrictions on personal contact continue.

 I need to do a first aid course imminently to allow me to work, what can I do?